fttlov/JCAdvance/README.md

 4. Choose the `Release` build type , either `x86` or `x64`, and compile the project.
 Remember about JoyshockLibrary architecture
 5. To compile the Config tool, use Ahk2exe with the base file: v2 U32 or U64.
 The script reads JoyShockLibrary.dll and the icon from the `\Icon` folder.

-## Editing
+### Editing
 Added configuration and support files for editing the code in modern VS Code with clangd.

-## Translating
+### Translating
 You can easily translate the JCAdvance configurator and console interface into any language without recompiling the program.
-See \Language folder in Release
+See \Language folder in Release</details>

 ## Feedback
 `fttlkov@gmail.com`